Subordination for sequentially equicontinuous equibounded $C_0$-semigroups: Applications

 Let us recall the concept of a sequential space (see \cite[Proposition 1.1]{franklin1965}, \cite[p.\ 53]{engelking1989}).
-A subset $A$ of a topological space $(X,\topo)$ is called \emph{sequentially closed} if for every sequence $(x_{n})$ in $X$ converging to a point $x\in X$ the point $x$ is already in $A$.
+A subset $A$ of a topological space $(X,\topo)$ is called \emph{sequentially closed} if for every sequence $(x_{n})$ in $A$ converging to a point $x\in X$ the point $x$ is already in $A$.
 A subset $U$ of $(X,\topo)$ is called \emph{sequentially open} if every sequence $(x_{n})$ in $X$ converging to a point $x\in U$ is eventually in $U$.
 A topological space $(X,\topo)$ is called a \emph{sequential space} if each sequentially closed subset of $X$ is closed.
 Equivalently, $(X,\topo)$ is a sequential space if and only if each sequentially open subset of $X$ is open.
 In particular, all first countable spaces are sequential spaces \cite[Theorem 1.6.14]{engelking1989} as well as all Montel (DF)-spaces \cite[Theorem 4.6]{kakolsaxon2002} like the space of tempered distributions or the space of distributions with compact support with the strong dual topology.
+A topological vector space $(X,\topo)$ is called \emph{convex-sequential} or \emph{C-sequential} if every convex sequentially open subset of $X$ is open (see \cite[p.\ 273]{snipes1973}).
+Obviously, every sequential topological vector space is C-sequential.
+Further, every bornological topological vector space is C-sequential by \cite[Theorem 8]{snipes1973}.
+The bornological spaces $\mathcal{D}(\R^{n})$ of test functions on $\R^{n}$ with its inductive limit topology and $\mathcal{D}(\R^{n})'$ of distributions with its strong dual topology are examples of $C$-sequential spaces that are not sequential by \cite[Th\'eor\`{e}me 5]{shirai1959} and \cite[Proposition 1]{dudley1971}.
+For our next proofs we need a classification of C-sequential Hausdorff locally convex spaces.
+Let $(X,\topo)$ be a Hausdorff locally convex space and $\mathcal{U}^{+}$ be the collection of all absolutely convex subsets $U\subseteq X$ which satisfy the condition that every sequence $(x_{n})$ in $X$ converging to $0$ is eventually in $U$.
+Then $\mathcal{U}^{+}$ is a zero neighbourhood basis for a Hausdorff locally convex topology $\topo^{+}\subseteq\topo$ on $X$, which is the finest Hausdorff locally convex topology on $X$ with the same convergent sequences as $\topo$ by \cite[Proposition 1.1]{webb1968}.